This malai kofta recipe is a vegetarian delight made of paneer and potato balls in a rich tomato gravy. Smooth, creamy, and oh so delicious!

 - Heat the oil in a shallow pan and fry the koftas until golden brown on all sides.
 Keep aside.

 For the gravy:

 - Take half of the sliced onions and fry in hot oil until caramelized.
 Remove with a slotted spoon and grind in a small grinder.

 - Put the remaining onions, ginger, garlic and cashews in a blender and blend to a fine paste.

 - Heat the oil in a deep pan and add the whole garam masala: black and green cardamom, cloves, bay leaf and cinnamon.

-- When the spices change colour (1 minute), add the onion and ginger garlic pastes.
+- When the spices change colour (1 minute), add the onion-ginger-garlic-cashew paste.
 Saute for 5 minutes on high heat.

-- Add the cashew paste, tomato puree and Kashmiri red chilli.
-Add half a glass water and cook covered on medium heat for 15 minutes.
-If the masala starts sticking to the pan, add a few splashes of water while the gravy is cooking.
+- Tip in the tomato puree, Kashmiri red chilli and salt.
+Add a glass water and cook covered on medium heat for 20 minutes.

 Assembling the dish:

 - Pour the gravy in a wide and shallow dish.
 Drop the koftas in the gravy one by one, taking care not to pile them on top of each other.
 Add a small drizzle of cream on top.
 Serve hot with naan or rice.